FN PUREVIEW: The First Holographic Micro Red Dot Sight

 Platform Integration

 This integrated approach means FN validated the mounting interface, co-witness height, holster compatibility, and zeroing procedures across their product line during development.
-The announcement video shows the PUREVIEW on both pistol and carbine platforms, though specific mounting footprint details have not been released.
+FN has stated they are working with aftermarket mounting companies to develop adapter plates for non-FN pistols, though no third-party solutions have been confirmed at launch.

 Market Context